-I set out to see and experience Alaska off the tourist trail by focusing on the remote corners of the vast state and it’s small communities for my trip.
+I set out to see and experience Alaska off the tourist trail by focusing on the remote corners of the vast state and its small communities for my trip.
 After all, I like to find out where people go, and then turn around and go the opposite way – that’s where the real fun in travel happens.
 I understand not everyone will have 3 weeks like I did to explore the state.
 In fact, most people will only have a few extra days to see more of Alaska before/after their cruise itinerary.

-How do you choose where to go in Alaska if you have limited time and a vast landscape?
+Where to go in Alaska if you have limited time and a vast landscape?

+I was lucky – on my first trip to Alaska, I had a whole month to explore the state and I went to every little corner of it!
 The good news is each little community I went to had a distinctly different personality, so why not choose where to go in Alaska based on your personality?